-The Aristocracy of the Talented author and The Economist political editor Adrian Wooldridge, Columbia University sociologist Jennifer Lee, and Malissia R. Clinton, vice president, general counsel, and secretary at The Aerospace Corporation, visit Zócalo to explore the real meaning and origins of meritocracy, and how the systems based on it have shaped different cultures and societies.
+The Aristocracy of Talent author and The Economist political editor Adrian Wooldridge, Columbia University sociologist Jennifer Lee, and Malissia R. Clinton, vice president, general counsel and secretary at The Aerospace Corporation, visit Zócalo to explore whether there is any merit left in meritocracy.

 It Can Be a Safeguard Against Nepotism and Corruption.
 It Might Not Make Society More Equal

 Should society judge people based on merit?
 How do 21st-century institutions measure merit, and how should they measure merit?
 And what is merit, anyway?
 These were three of the thorny …